 The park is famous for its many elephants, baobab trees, leopards and lions.
 Along the banks of the Tarangire River, you will find herds of wildebeests and zebras, followed by Grant’s gazelles, Thomson’s gazelles, and many others.

 Why Visit Tarangire National Park

 - Essentially, all animals of the East Africa Plain can be seen.

 - A large herd of Elephants

 - Spectacular natural beauty – savanna landscape, majestic baobabs and river valleys

 - Day trips to Maasai and Barabaig villages

 - Scheduled and Charter flights from Arusha, Zanzibar or Dar es Salaam.

 Best Time to Visit

-- Year round but dry season (June – September) for sheer numbers of animals.
+- Year-round but dry season (June – October) for sheer numbers of animals.